asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 aptX codec.
 Sony has LDAC.
 There is also Advanced Audio Coding (AAC), which has been standardised by ISO and IEC as part of MPEG-2 and MPEG-4 specifications.

-Licensing as a user or consumer is unclear. libldac which is the reference encoder implementation and included in Android has Apache license. aptX patents have expired it would seem.
-For AAC it is not required for a user to stream or distribute content.

-All devices support SBC but LDAC is generally available with Sony and some other DACs while aptX is generally only available with devices which use Qualcomm chipsets.
+All devices support SBC but LDAC is generally available with Sony, while aptX is generally only available with devices which use Qualcomm chipsets.
 Apple devices primarily do AAC.

 # So which is better?

-So we basically live in this XKCD comic world where we actually have 14 codecs. aptX has some more variants.
+So we basically live in this XKCD comic world where we actually have quite a few codecs. aptX has some more variants.
 There seem to be some other codecs from Samsung and Huawei though I haven't seen any of those myself.
 There is FastStream which is some SBC variant and can be used for better audio quality with HSP.
 However, it is difficult to find headsets supporting faststream.

 (Talk about some points from https://habr.com/en/post/456182/)